-- (b) In Appendix 2, we have provided "at a glance" tables for pension loss from retirement ages between 50 and 75.
+- (b) In Appendix 2, we have provided "at a glance" tables for pension loss from retirement ages between 50 and 75 at discount rates of minus 0.25% and minus 0.75%.
 The two-year age adjustment has been made, so if using these tables, the claimant's actual age and retirement age should be used. - (c) In the personal injury field, adjustments are made to the multiplier to reflect the various contingencies of the case besides mortality.
 As we have noted, we recommend that tribunals focus on the withdrawal factor, which adjusts the multiplicand.
 Another reason to be wary about preferring a single adjustment to the multiplier over adjustments to the multiplicand is that the former effectively results in a uniform withdrawal factor applied to both the old job and the new job.
 That said, if a party prefers the approach of adjusting the multiplier instead of the multiplicand, they will be free to make their arguments to the tribunal.